 Welcome to Osprey Class!
 On our page you will find weekly updates of our learning.
 In addition, you will find useful information such as homework/PE/curriculum information.
 Take a look!

-PE in Term 2 will be on Tuesdays and Wednesdays.
+PE in Term 3 will be on Wednesdays and Fridays.
 Remember to come to school wearing your PE kit on these days.

 Term 2 – How do the arts enhance storytelling?